1. Viktor Axelsen (Yonex)

 Ng Tze Yong

-Malaysia’s next big hope, their favourite child since Lee Chong Wei.
-Humble, skillful, fast and powerful he has everything needed.
-He’s always roared on by the ever-present Malaysian travelling fans wherever he goes and has proven with wins against Axelsen, Chou Tien Chen, Loh Kean Yew and Christie this year that he can really do it!
-The Commonwealth Games silver medalist unfortunately has a 16-14 win/loss this year, which is not favourable and he does have a tendency of first round losses, but he’s learning and getting better and shown he can beat anyone on his day.
+Humble, skillful, fast and powerful, Ng Tze Yong has everything needed to be Malaysia's next badminton star.
+He will be roared on by the ever-present Malaysian travelling fans wherever he goes and has proven with wins against Axelsen, Chou Tien Chen, Loh Kean Yew and Christie this year.
+The Commonwealth Games silver medalist unfortunately has a 16-14 win/loss this year, which is sub-optimal, and he does have a tendency to succumb first round losses, but he has shown he can beat anyone on his day.

 Lee Zii Jia